textadventures/quest/functions/showmenu.md

 title: ShowMenu
 ---

-**Note:** This function was deprecated as of Quest 5.1 to display an inline menu, and redesigned for Quest 5.4.
+**Note:** As of Quest 5.5, this function replaces one that was deprecated as of Quest 5.1 to display an inline menu.

     ShowMenu (string caption, stringdictionary or stringlist options, boolean allow ignore)  { script }